migdalcrm/coding-practices/languages/server-side/c#/readme.md

-## Credit
+# Credit

-This style guide is based on [raywenderlich/c-sharp-style-guide](https://github.com/raywenderlich/c-sharp-style-guide)
+The following style guide is taken from [here](https://github.com/raywenderlich/c-sharp-style-guide), with some modifications.

-## Table of Contents
+# Table of Contents

 - [Nomenclature](#nomenclature)
   + [Namespaces](#namespaces)